-Swede gets 4.5 years for last year’s royal jewels heist
+Swede gets 4.5 years for royal jewels heist

-COPENHAGEN, Denmark (AP) — A 22-year-old Swede has been sentenced to four and a half years in prison after he was convicted of stealing royal funeral artifacts said to be worth 65 million kronor ($7 million) from a Swedish cathedral last year.
+COPENHAGEN, Denmark (AP) — A 22-year-old Swede was sentenced Friday to four and a half years in prison after he was convicted of stealing 17th-century Swedish royal treasures estimated to be worth 65 million kronor ($7 million) from a cathedral last year.

-The Eskiltuna District Court said Friday that Johan Nicklas Backstrom stole two crowns and an orb used at the funerals of King Karl IX and Queen Kristina.
+The Eskiltuna District Court said Johan Nicklas Backstrom stole two crowns and an orb used at the funerals of King Karl IX and Queen Kristina.
+The jewels, dating from 1611, had been on display in Strangnas Cathedral, west of Stockholm.

-On the closing day of his trial last week, Backstrom confessed to stealing the items from the Strangnas Cathedral, west of the capital, on July 31.

-His confession came after prosecutors said his DNA was found on the jewels that were discovered Feb.
+On the closing day of his trial last week, Backstrom confessed to stealing the items on July 31.
+His confession came after prosecutors said his DNA was found on the jewels, which were discovered Feb.
 5 in a garbage bin north of Stockholm.
-Backstrom said he cut himself when smashing the glass during the theft.
+Backstrom said he cut himself when smashing the alarmed glass case during the theft.

+The court noted that the king’s crown was damaged, and some of the ornamental stones had fallen off.

 Most Read Nation & World Stories